Hands Up For Health

 92% of those who have taken part said they would recommend Hands Up For Health to another person their age.
 And the programme could mean that many more young people decide to take up careers in healthcare.

-‘At our last evaluation, we found a 40 per cent increase in the young people who were now considering careers in healthcare after doing Hands Up For Health, which is fantastic,’ says Dr Thomas.
+‘At our last evaluation, we found a 40%increase in the young people who were now considering careers in healthcare after doing Hands Up For Health, which is fantastic,’ says Dr Thomas.

 ‘This programme is for every young person.
 Every one of them should be able to take something away.’

-We need your support to keep projects like Hands Up for Health running.
-Make a donation today: together we can find the healthcare professionals of the future.
+We need your support to keep projects like Hands Up For Health running.